The Birds and the Bees

 Audience advisory: mature content, partial nudity

-Running Time: approx. 2 hours, with one intermission
+Running Time: approx. 2 hours & 15 minutes, including one intermission

 Bob Says: While it’s obviously about “the birds and the bees and this thing called love”, I like the play because it’s set against the background of actual birds and bees (turkeys and bee colonies), and because it’s about several generations in the pursuit of love.
 People trying to negotiate their love life (and their sex life) are always hilarious because they’re always desperate to get it right – and there’s so much room for things to go oh-so-wrong!